rockettheme/docs/Docs/wordpress/plugins/roksprocket/tabs_mode.md

 2. **Tabs Position** sets where in the widget the tabs will appear.

-3. **Display Limit** sets the amount of tiles that display when rendering.
+3. **Display Limit** sets the amount of items that display when rendering.
 0 or ∞ indicates unlimited.

 4. **Animation** gives you the ability to set the type of animation that happens during transitions from one tab to the next.